 Of significant note to PowerBook buyers is the adoption of ATI’s Mobility Radeon AGP 4x graphics system, which replaces the aging ATI RAGE Mobility 128 system that’s been standard issue in both the previous PowerBook G4 and the FireWire-equipped PowerBook G3 that preceded it.
 The systems come equipped with 16MB of Double Data Rate (DDR) video memory.
 The new PowerBooks both get Gigabit Ethernet (10/100/1000baseT) networking — a first on laptops, according to Apple.

 For optical storage, a DVD-ROM drive is standard, but a CD-RW drive is now offered as an option.
 Hard disk storage has been boosted as well — 20GB and 30GB drives Ultra ATA/66 are standard on the 550MHz and 667MHz model respectively, up from 10 or 20GB on previous models.
 48GB is also available as an option, replacing an optional 30GB drive on previous PowerBook G4s.

 Wireless networking is now standard issue on the high-end PowerBook G4 — the system comes equipped with an AirPort card.
 Both new PowerBooks get a new small, lightweight power adapter.

 The new PowerBook G4s also comes pre-installed with Mac OS X 10.1 and Mac OS 9.2.1.

 128MB RAM comes standard on the 550MHz model, while the 667MHz model ships with 256MB installed.
 Apple also indicates that buyers can score twice the amount of RAM as the standard configuration for each PowerBook G4 for a limited time — the details of Apple’s

-Double for Nothing RAM promotion
+Double for Nothing RAM promotion are online.